trimstray/the-practical-linux-hardening-guide/README.md

 <br>

 :collision: Work in progress, just a moment...
-First, I update a [Table Of Content](#table-of-content).
+First, I update a [Table Of Content](#table-of-content) and chapters.

+If you want to support another repository containing **hardening** rules, please see: [linux-hardening-checklist](https://github.com/trimstray/linux-hardening-checklist) - it's a simple checklist with the most important hardening rules.

 ****